MicrosoftDocs/biztalk-docs/biztalk/technical-guides/network-optimizations.md

     >  Because by default Windows checks the local HOSTS file first to resolve NetBIOS names, by updating the HOSTS file on each virtual machine with the unique private IP addresses of the other virtual machines, network traffic between these machine will now be routed over the private virtual network.

 ### Disable TCP Offloading for the Virtual Machine Network Cards
- Edit the registry as described in the MSDN topic “Using Registry Values to Enable and Disable Task Offloading (NDIS 5.1)” to disable TCP offloading for the network cards on each virtual machine.
+To disable TCP offloading for the network cards on each virtual machine, edit the registry for (NDIS 5.1) as described by [Using Registry Values to Enable and Disable Task Offloading](/windows-hardware/drivers/network/using-registry-values-to-enable-and-disable-task-offloading).

 > [!IMPORTANT]
+> When you use the Registry Editor, use extreme caution, and do so at your own risk.
+> Problems that result from incorrectly using the Registry Editor might require you to
->  Incorrect use of Registry Editor may cause problems requiring you to reinstall your operating system.
-Use Registry Editor at your own risk.
-For more information about how to back up, restore, and modify the registry, see [Description of the Microsoft Windows registry](https://go.microsoft.com/fwlink/?LinkId=62729).
+> reinstall your operating system.
+For more information about how to back up, restore,
+> and modify the registry, see [Windows registry information for advanced users](/troubleshoot/windows-server/performance/windows-registry-advanced-users).

 ## General guidelines for improving network performance
  The following recommendations can be used to increase network performance: